UPenn-CIT599/financial-report-analysis/project-design.md

 ## Runner Class

+### Responsibilities

+### Collaborators

+## PDFFileFilter Class
+This class implements the FileFilter interface to determine if a selected file is a PDF or not.

+### Responsibilities
+- accept() method: returns true if file is PDF

+### Collaborators
+- Runner Class

+## TxtFileFilter Class
+This class implements the FileFilter interface to determine if a selected file is a .txt file or not.

+### Responsibilities
+- accept() method: returns true if file is .txt

+### Collaborators
+- Runner Class

+## WordCounter Class
+- Grab a .txt file, then count how many occurrences of each word, input to hashmap

+### Responsibilities
+- Has wordCount HashMap
+- countOfWords() method builds and returns wordCount HashMap

+### Collaborators
+- FinancialData class, where the HashMap can be stored

 ## Visualization Class
 This class presents the results of the cross-reference and sentiment analysis.
 First it would output a cleanly formatted .txt file report.
 To expand, it could output a .csv file which could be opened on Excel and include instructions for the viewers to generate graphs and visualizations on Excel themselves.
 Another expansion would be to create a word cloud or other graphics within the report itself and output a PDF report so the viewer would not need to generate their own visualization.